 Hole in wall, floor, or ceiling greater than specified in the low degradation section.

-Fire Confinement and Localized Cable or Component Protection
+02.03 Fire Confinement and Localized Cable or Component Protection Category Findings

 The approach to assigning a degradation rating to fire confinement and localized cable or component protection findings (see Step 1.3) is similar.
 The analysis approach for quantifying these two finding categories is also similar.
 These two categories cover findings of degradation to any passive fire barrier feature.
 The guidance for assigning low or high degradation levels depends on the type of fire barrier being considered.
 Examples are provided below to illustrate how an observed degradation is correlated to a degradation rating for each of several fire barrier types.
 The analyst should select the fire barrier type that most closely matches the barrier being considered and continue the evaluation.